FalconForceTeam/FalconFriday/0xFF-0001-Ingress_Tool_Transfer_Certutil_abuse-Win.md

 ## Detection Blind Spots
-An attacker might be able to further obfuscate the command line parameters of certutil to avoid detection.
+An attacker might be able to further obfuscate the command-line parameters of certutil to avoid detection.

 ## References